videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ## Rendering Participant

-The theree steps are involve to achieve this process.
+The three steps are involve to achieve this process.

 1. [Get Mic and Webcam Status](#1-get-mic-and-webcam-status)
 2. [Rendering Video](#2-rendering-video)